-- 1. Grade Point Average

-- A minimum 3.25 GPA for unconditional admission and a minimum 3.0 GPA for conditional admission

-- 2. Master of Science in Nursing degree from an accredited university recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation

-- 3. Current California Registered Nursing (RN) license

-- 4. Three Recommendations completed on forms provided

-- Must be from sources who can personally attest to the candidate's potential for scholarly and professional success: one personal, one academic, and one employer.
-Family members and friends may not complete recommendations.

-- 5. Professional resume that includes current clinical practice as RN.

-- 6. A Comprehensive essay of no more than 1000 words that includes the following elements:
+- 1. Grade Point Average - A minimum 3.25 GPA for unconditional admission and a minimum 3.0 GPA for conditional admission - Master of Science in Nursing degree from an accredited university recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation - 3.
+Active California Registered Nursing (RN) license - 4.
+Three Recommendations completed on forms provided - Must be from sources who can personally attest to the candidate's potential for scholarly and professional success: one personal, one academic, and one employer.
+Family members and friends may not complete recommendations. - 5.
+Professional resume that includes current clinical practice as RN. - 6.
+A Comprehensive essay of no more than 1000 words in APA 7th edition that includes the following elements:

-- o Purpose for entering the program
+- O Purpose for entering the program

 - O Significant events and influences that have affected your approach to life

 - Long-term professional goals

-- o Reasons for choosing to study at California Baptist University
+- Reasons for choosing to study at California Baptist University

 - Essay must be submitted in APA format

 - 7. Successful Interview with the College of Nursing

 - 8. Prerequisites must be completed recently

 - Advanced Pathophysiology

 - Advanced Pharmacology

-- Advanced Physical Assessment
+- o Advanced Physical Assessment

 - 9. Clearances:

-- CPR Certification
+- o CPR Certification

-- o Background Check Clearance
+- Background Check Clearance

-- o Health Clearance
+- Health Clearance

 - Drug Testing

-- o Proof of Health Insurance
+- Proof of Health Insurance

-- o Proof of Motor Vehicle Insurance
+- Proof of Motor Vehicle Insurance

+- 10. Students are expected to work as a registered nurse during the program to gain clinical experience.